eigenwallet/vision/content/eigenweb.md

 ## What is the _eigenweb_?

-- The _eigenweb_ is a message relaying system.
-Its participants are the users of the _eigenwallet_.
+- It's is a lightweight message relaying system
+- It's is not a blockchain and has no coin
+- It transfers data packets from _A_ to _B_
+- it assigns a local trust score to each _peer_ using the _eigentrust_ system^[9]
-- It stores and relays data packets.
-Not all data packets are created equal.
+- Not all data packets are created equal.
 Some are stored for just a few hours, others might be stored for months.
-- Storage is an expensive good.
-The amount of storage any given _eigenwallet_ allocates for data packets from a specific other _eigenwallet_ user depends on the _trust score_ it computes for that user.
+- The amount of storage any given _eigenwallet_ allocates for data packets from a specific other _eigenwallet_ user depends on its _trust score_.

 ## How does _eigentrust_ work?